austinw1995/magnific-llm-evals/README.md

 ```

 To instantiate a list of conversations for testing, use the LLMConversation class.
-1. type is the type of conversation, either "inbound" or "outbound", inbound is the customer calling in and outbound is the service agent calling out.
+1. type is the type of conversation, either "inbound" (customer calling in) or "outbound" (service agent calling out).
-2. first_message is the first message in the conversation by the caller.
+2. first_message is the first utterance of the caller.
 3. evaluations is a list of user defined evaluations to be performed on the conversation, customize the name of the evaluation and prompt, which specifies the evaluation criteria.

 ```